montesmariana/intro_machine_learning_using_python/README.md

 # What I'd like to add but don't know how

 - It would be neat if I could do something with the translation memory and termbase of each project.
 Maybe add a method that opens them for a preview?
 - It would also be super useful to have a way to align a source and a target text and generate a file that can be added to a translation memory.
 So, to start from two docx-files (or txt-files), split them into sentences and pair each sentence in the source text with the corresponding sentence in the target text and generate a single csv-file with the paired sentences.
-Ideally, the context (i.e. the surrounding sentences) should also be considered, but if that's not possible an aligned xml would already be awesome.
+Ideally, the context (i.e. the surrounding sentences) should also be considered, but if that's not possible an aligned csv would already be awesome.

 # Things I'm not yet sure how to integrate into the assignment